dinkelk/stocker/README.md

 -----------------------------------------------------------
 ```

 In addition to `US_Stocks` and `US_Bonds`, stocker provides a few other positions based on the performance of historical asset classes.
-Feel free to mix these into your portfolio, or define your own `Position` with its own average return and standard deviation:
+Feel free to mix these into your portfolio, or because "past performance does not indicate future returns," feel free to define your own `Position` with its own average return and standard deviation:

 ```
 US_Stocks = Position("Domestic Equities", ave_return=10.2, std_dev=19.8)